/images/resources/tutorials/securing-ai-agents/chatgpt-step-up-authentication.png

 ChatGPT View Portfolio Screen

 Next, the user can choose to buy or sell stocks, to initiate a high-privilege operation.
-Therefore, the user must use Strong Customer Authentication (SCA) to enable the use of a high privilege access token.
+Therefore, the MCP server must run a new code flow to obtain a high privilege access token.
 The user remains within the ChatGPT web interface, which renders a BankID animated QR code.
-The user opens their instance of the BankID app, selects the option to scan the QR code, and then approves the transaction.

 ChatGPT BankID Confirmation